 There are a lot of dry rides for your entertainment at Sesame Place.
 All of the rides and activities are for anyone that is at least three years of age.
-Most rides and activities are also for younger children but they depending on their height, they will need an adult chaperone to ride with them.
+Most rides and activities are also for younger children; depending on their height, they may need an adult chaperone to ride with them.

 - Sunny Day Carousel.
 Kids always seem to love carousels and this one is no different.
 It is centrally located and near the dining and shopping areas in the park.
 The line always seemed to move quickly and the kids loved it.

-- Sand and Slide This area is a very cute area that is made up of 'shovels and buckets' that are turned into slides.
+- Sand and Slide This is a very cute area that is made up of "shovels and buckets" that are turned into slides.
 It was a great place to let the kids run around and burn off some energy.

 - Sesame Street Who can go to Sesame Place and not enjoy Sesame Street?
-This is a reproduction of some of the store fronts that you would see on the show.
+This is a reproduction of some of the storefronts that you would see on the show.
 Children are able to go inside and pretend play.
-Some places are actual stores that you can purchase items and others are just for play.
+Some places are actual stores where you can purchase items, and others are just for play.

-- Games There is a section near the back of the park where kids (and big kids) can play carnival type games for prizes.
+- Games There is a section near the back of the park where kids of all ages can play carnival type games for prizes.